mdrobin45/fb-post-manager/README.md

 ```
 This will launch the application, and you can begin managing your Facebook posts.

-## Contributing
-We welcome contributions!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## Contact
-For any questions or feedback, please contact us at support@facebookpostmanager.com.
+For any questions or feedback, please contact us at dev@robinrana.com